How to perform Chi-squared (χ2) test for independence in Python (with example)

-Chi-square (χ2) test for independence (Pearson Chi-square test)
+Chi-squared (χ2) test for independence

-Hypotheses for Chi-square test for independence
+Hypotheses for Chi-squared test for independence

-Chi-square test assumptions
+Chi-squared test assumptions

 - The two variables are categorical (nominal) and data is randomly sampled